bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-interfaces:
 : A set of babel-interface-obj objects.

-babel-security:
-: A babel-security-obj object that applies to all interfaces.
-If this object is implemented, it allows a security mechanism to be enabled or disabled in a manner that applies to all Babel messages on all interfaces.

 babel-routes:
 : A set of babel-route-obj objects.
 Contains the routes known to this node.

+babel-security:
+: A babel-security-obj object.
+If this object is implemented, it allows a security mechanism to be enabled or disabled in a manner that applies to all Babel messages on all interfaces, or to messages on specific interfaces.
+  An implementation MAY choose
+  to expose this object as read-only ("ro").

 ## Definition of babel-constants-obj